fknMega/discord-tools/README.md

 # discord-tools
 An Updating Collection of Discord Apps and Tools

+### Wanna add your tool in this list?
+Place a ⭐ in the top right and make a pull request [here](https://github.com/fknMega/discord-tools/pulls)

 | Name | Description | Author | Language | Link |
 | ---- | ----------- | ------- | -------- | ---- |